BIG-MAP/big-map-registry/README.md

         - WP9
     ```

-    **Note**: Only the metadata fields `title` and `description` are mandatory; the `categories` field must contain at least one item, but it is highly encouraged to fill in the rest of the fields especially authors and affiliations to let us know which BIG-MAP partner institute you are affiliated with, and process your PR quickly.
+    **Note**: To check which fields are optional, refer to the `valid keys` subsection; but it is highly encouraged to fill in all the fields to process your PR quickly.
+The `categories` field must contain at least one item.

 2. Your app will show up in the [BIG-MAP App Store](https://big-map.github.io/big-map-registry) once your pull request is approved and merged.